ASF

 Sparsity pattern of the linearised eight-compartment QSP network

-The sparsity pattern (nonzero entries in gold) of the linearised network Section 25 builds in full.
-Each nonzero off-diagonal entry is an edge in exactly Section 7's sense, whatever order of reaction produced it: reading a sparsity pattern as a graph does not care whether the underlying rate was linear or came from a higher-order tensor entry of [eq:tensor-dynamics].
-None of this network's rate constants or rank results is used before Section 25 fixes them; the figure is shown here only to make the point that a sparsity pattern is a graph, at whatever compartment count the network eventually reaches.
+The sparsity pattern (nonzero entries in gold) of the linearised network Section IV.6 builds in full.
+Each nonzero off-diagonal entry is an edge in exactly Section I.7's sense, whatever order of reaction produced it: reading a sparsity pattern as a graph does not care whether the underlying rate was linear or came from a higher-order tensor entry of [eq:tensor-dynamics].
+None of this network's rate constants or rank results is used before Section IV.6 fixes them; the figure is shown here only to make the point that a sparsity pattern is a graph, at whatever compartment count the network eventually reaches.

-Section 9's split was built entirely from a single fixed matrix, and nothing in its construction survives once the generator of the flow is an order- tensor rather than a matrix: there is no longer one object to take an antisymmetric part and a symmetric part of.
-Non-equilibrium thermodynamics already generalises exactly this split to nonlinear, state-dependent flows, under the name Section 9 already borrowed.
+Section II.2's split was built entirely from a single fixed matrix, and nothing in its construction survives once the generator of the flow is an order- tensor rather than a matrix: there is no longer one object to take an antisymmetric part and a symmetric part of.
+Non-equilibrium thermodynamics already generalises exactly this split to nonlinear, state-dependent flows, under the name Section II.2 already borrowed.

 Definition (The GENERIC bracket formalism).